RisksBy Mayo Clinic Staff

 Even if tubal ligation reversal is successful, it doesn't guarantee that you can become pregnant.
-Pregnancy rates following reversal of tubal ligation vary greatly, from 30 to 85 percent, depending on a woman's age and other factors.
+Pregnancy rates following reversal of tubal ligation vary greatly depending on a woman's age and other factors.
+Success rates may be as high as 80 percent or as low as near 40 percent depending on your circumstances.

 Tubal ligation reversal is abdominal surgery, which carries a risk of infection, bleeding and injury to nearby organs, as well as risks related to anesthesia.

-If you do conceive after having a tubal ligation reversal, there's a 2 to 7 percent chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.
+If you do conceive after having a tubal ligation reversal, there's a chance that the pregnancy will be ectopic — when the fertilized egg implants outside the uterus, usually in a fallopian tube.

 - Deffieux X, et al. Tubal anastomosis after tubal sterilization: A review.
 Archives of Gynecology and Obstetrics.
 2011;283:1149.